CS2102-2021-S1-08/CS2102_2021_S1_08/README.md

 The project consists of developing a pet caring service application that allows pet owner to search for care takers for their pets for certain periods of time.

-Preliminary Constraints and ER Diagram are in /docs folder

 How to run the server:
 1. clone the repo and all that stuff, change directory to /server
 2. run `npm install`